masashitsubaki/CPI_prediction/README.md

-# Compound Protein Interaction Prediction
+# Compound-protein Interaction Prediction

-This code is a simpler and faster implementation of [Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequences (Bioinformatics, 2018)](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty535/5050020?redirectedFrom=PDF) in PyTorch.
+This code is a simpler model and faster implementation of [Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequences (Bioinformatics, 2018)](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty535/5050020?redirectedFrom=PDF) in PyTorch.